 I returned June 29, by the same route.
 47 days later!
 It took 8 1/2 hours to travel 4000 miles, Stockholm to New York.
 JFK Airport is on Long Island in Queens.
 My parents met me at the airport in Louisville.
 I did what I went to do.
 I had an experience with the Swedes!

 While in Sweden, I made 2 trips out of the country.
 The first was to London.
-I went with Swedes and returned with Swedes, 3 days and nights using a travel agency.
+I went with Swedes and returned with Swedes, 3 days and nights with a travel agency.
 The airport in London was Stanstead.
 I got British pounds at the foreign exchange (Forex).

 Driving to our hotel on the left side of the road, we passed St. Paul's Cathedral.
-Our hotel was near 2 centers of activity: Piccadilly Circus (circle) and Trafalgar Square.
+Our hotel was near 2 centers of activity, Piccadilly Circus (circle) and Trafalgar Square.

 I began with Trafalgar Square, 4 lions surrounding Nelson's column.
 It was people and pigeons, black cabs & red double-decker buses!
 I stayed away from Britain's center of government, but saw Big Ben in the distance.